v0ctor/showcase/readme.md

 ### Usage

-Now you can use [Composer](https://getcomposer.org), [Artisan](https://laravel.com/docs/artisan) and [PHPUnit](https://phpunit.de) inside the container, among others.
+Now you can use [Composer](https://getcomposer.org), [Artisan](https://laravel.com/docs/artisan), [Tinker](https://github.com/laravel/tinker) and [PHPUnit](https://phpunit.de) in the `app` container, among others

 [Xdebug](https://xdebug.org) is also available from the host machine.
+To use it with [PhpStorm](https://www.jetbrains.com/phpstorm/), see [the official guide](https://www.jetbrains.com/help/phpstorm/configuring-xdebug.html#integrationWithProduct).

 To use the application through HTTP, you can perform requests to [http://localhost](http://localhost).
 The database is also accessible from the host with the following credentials:

 * **Host:** `localhost`
 * **Port:** `3306`